Early Recovery: Family Support Tips for Loved Ones

 • Take Care of Yourself: Supporting someone in recovery can be emotionally draining.
 Make sure to prioritize your own well-being by seeking support for yourself, whether through therapy, support groups, or self-care activities.

 • Communicate Openly: Keep the lines of communication open.
 Let your loved one know that you’re there to listen, and encourage them to share their feelings without fear of judgment.
+Practicing open, compassionate communication can prevent misunderstandings and build trust, which is essential in both recovery and rebuilding family dynamics.

 More on my Personal Story: When My Daughter Was in Early Recovery